 - Please call the offices of Free2B at 763-717-7755 to have the car towed in and arrange a pick up time.

 - Someone will come to tow the vehicle.
 Please be prepared to give the person picking up the vehicle the signed title.
 Sign only the front of the title, and if there was ever a lien on the vehicle they would of mailed you a Release of Lien Card (give this also with the title.)
+Please click the picture of title for samples on where to sign.
 You will be asked to fill out a Car Donation Intake form.
 Please fill this form out completely.
 You keep one copy.

 What Happens When A Car Is Donated?